Welcome to the little page for Transformers aimed at little kids, typically

 clearance, it's okay for that much.

-VOYAGER: They tried a few things at this size class, so far nothing
+VOYAGER: They tried a few things at this size class, usually only

 - Sound and Light Wave 1: Heatwave the Fire-Bot with Cody Burns, Chase the